The Death of Smail-aga Čengić: A Tribute (Harač)

 Smail-aga arrives at Gatačko Polje with his men on horseback.
-They set up camp and intend to collect haraç from the locals of Gacko and surrounding villages.
+They set up camp and intend to collect harač from the locals of Gacko and surrounding villages.
 As payment, they require a sequin for every person, as well as a ram and a young woman per house.
 Since most peasants are unable to pay, the Turks drag them back to the camp, tied to their horses.

 Meanwhile, Smail-aga practices throwing his javelin.
 He strikes his servant Safer by accident when aiming at a Christian man, and Safer loses an eye.
 In a fit of rage, Smail-aga orders his men to torture the captured peasants.
 They chase the peasants on horseback.
 After they fall to the ground tired, the Turks drag them across the ground with their horses.
 Smail-aga then orders them to whip the prisoners until they stand up, and threatens to shoe them with horseshoes in mockery of them being barefoot.

 The Turks feast on a spit-roasted ram, and throw the bones to their captives who claim they had not eaten in days.
 They prepare to hang the peasants upside down on linden trees and ignite the hay under their heads.

 The company of hajduks travels to Smail-aga's camp through a stormy night.
 Smail-aga sits in his tent, drinking coffee and smoking pipe with his henchmen Bauk and Mustapa.
 He asks Bauk to sing to the gusle for him.
-Bauk mocks Smail-aga, singing about a Rizvan-aga who collected haraç in Kosovo, but got copper instead of gold sequins, skinny rams and was provided with old women to rape.
+Bauk mocks Smail-aga, singing about a Rizvan-aga who collected harač in Kosovo, but got copper instead of gold sequins, skinny rams and was provided with old women to rape.
 Smail-aga is furious and rallies his men to attack the Christians once again.

 At that moment, the company attacks Smail-aga and kills Safer with a shot to the other eye.
 Mirko kills Smail-aga, and the other hajduks kill Mustapa, several of his named henchmen, and around thirty other Turks.
 Bauk escapes in the night, and Novica is struck down next to Smail-aga while trying to behead his corpse.